PCOS & Metabolic Health

 For couples facing infertility, inducing ovulation requires maximum precision to ensure safety and success.
 Our clinical team utilizes specific medication strategies to optimize outcomes:

-• First-Line Therapy: We prefer Letrozole (an aromatase inhibitor) over traditional medications.
+• First-Line Therapy: Clomiphene citrate was the first drug which was introduced to treat anovulatory PCOS.
+However in the recent days we prefer another drug introduced in early 2000’s called Letrozole (an aromatase inhibitor) over clomiphene citrate.
 Letrozole achieves higher live-birth rates and effectively prevents the multi-follicular development that causes multiple pregnancies.

 • Step-Up Gonadotropin Protocols: If oral medications prove insufficient, we introduce low-dose gonadotropin injections.
 We meticulously use a chronic low-dose step-up regimen to safely bring a single follicle to maturity.